Rides are put on by people like you. Anyone can add a ride or a bike-related event to the Velopalooza calendar. And most rides and events are free!

 After a few Vancouver cyclists travelled to Portland for Pedalpalooza, they were inspired to bring that kind of community-driven bike fun to Vancouver.
 They reached out to more cyclists on the Velolove email list, and a festival was born.

-In 2011, Velopalooza grew to 18 days and 129 rides.
-Many favourite rides returned, including the Bike Rave and historical rides from John Atkin and Gordon Price.
-New ride leaders created lots of great rides, including a chicken coop tour, the Mount Pleasant Family Bike Ride, and the Mystery Ride
+In 2011, Velopalooza grew to 18 days with many favourite rides returning, including the Bike Rave and historical rides from John Atkin and Gordon Price.
+New ride leaders created lots of great rides, including a chicken coop tour, the Mount Pleasant Family Bike Ride, and the Mystery Ride.

 Bike Fun in Vancouver

 Since then, many movements have grown out of that community.
 Many in that community promoted and participated in Critical Mass – a celebration of traveling by bicycle that occurs the last Friday of every month.
-From its humble beginnings, Critical Mass in Vancouver can now attract thousands of enthusiastic cyclists for its larger summer rides.
+From its humble beginnings, Vancouver Critical Mass was known to attract thousands of enthusiastic cyclists for its larger summer rides.

-Vancouver’s Bikesummer, whose motto was the summer of velolove, itself originated out of groups such as The Bicycle People – a loose association of bicycle activists who in 1991 formed Better Environmentally Sound Transportation (BEST) – a Vancouver based not-for-profit organization to promote the use of environmentally responsible alternatives to the private automobile, and who formed the Vancouver Area Cycling Coalition (VACC).
-BEST and the VACC are two of the region’s most active and clear voices for sustainable transportation choices.
+Vancouver’s Bikesummer, whose motto was the summer of velolove, itself originated out of groups such as The Bicycle People – a loose association of bicycle activists who in 1991 formed Better Environmentally Sound Transportation (BEST) – a Vancouver based not-for-profit organization to promote the use of environmentally responsible alternatives to the private automobile, and who formed Vancouver’s HUB Cycling (then the Vancouver Area Cycling Coalition or VACC).
+BEST and HUB Cycling are two of the region’s most active and clear voices for sustainable transportation choices.

-Today, the Vancouver tradition of fun activism creating communities and culture continues with Velolove and Velopalooza.
+Today, the Vancouver tradition of fun activism creating communities and culture continues with Velopalooza.